cyber-evangelists/FastApi-WebSockets/readme.md

 I am sending and receiving data in JSON format, however I am having trouble in recieving non Json data such as messages like Post Inserted.

-The data is shown in a table
+The data is shown in a table.

 # Backend